normanarauzl/files-selenium-test/README.md

-# Files to selenium test in php and angular
+# Files for selenium test in php and angular